paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-009-packers-and-stockyards.md

 1935—Act Aug.
 15, 1921, title V, § 503, as added Aug.
 14, 1935, inserted “or any live poultry dealer or handler” after “packer” wherever appearing.

 #### Termination Date of 1999 Amendment
 Amendment by Pub.
-L. 106–78 to terminate Dec.
-20, 2024, see section 942 of Pub.
+L. 106–78 to terminate Mar.
+14, 2025, see section 942 of Pub.
 L. 106–78, set out in a Livestock Mandatory Reporting note under [section 1635 of this title](./chapter-038-distribution-and-marketing-of-agricultural-products.md#section-1635).

 #### Effective Date of 1987 Amendment
 Amendment by Pub.
 L. 100–173 effective 90 days after Nov.
 23, 1987, see section 12 of Pub.
 L. 100–173, set out as a note under [section 182 of this title](./chapter-009-packers-and-stockyards.md#section-182).